 The original focus of the program was on encouraging local governments to commit to act on climate change by passing a resolution containing the Climate Smart Pledge.
 The certification program was added in 2014 and provides specific guidance on how to implement the pledge.
 Certified communities are leaders, going beyond the pledge by completing and documenting a suite of actions that mitigate and adapt to climate change at the local level.
 Communities earn points toward certification for each action they complete.
 In addition to accumulating points, each community must complete a number of mandatory and priority actions at each level of certification.

 The Village of Woodbury is one of 85 Designated NYSERDA Clean Energy Communities.
 The village has received 1700 points by completing 6 High Impact Actions.
 The Committee would like to be a 2 Star Community by 2025.
+The Committee achieved it's goal and became a 2 Star certified community in 2024.
+Congratulations Woodbury.

 Something as simple as composting can significantly impact climate change.